VegaDeftwing/OpGuidesHugoSrc/content/Music/Effects/dynamics.md

 The key takeaway from the two different kinds of clipping is that while both add harmonics (which is the whole point of distortion) hard clipping adds {{< vale >}}**significantly**{{< /vale >}} more, furthermore, soft-clipping {{< vale >}}mostly{{< /vale >}} adds even harmonics, while hard clipping will give you odd harmonics.
 That is, it adds a lot more to the higher frequencies.

-If you intentionally use clipping as a distortion and not for limiting the signal, the effect will need to apply some gain to bring the signal back up to the same amplitude, but if this {{< vale >}}is done, it will usually be a few{{< /vale >}} Loudness Units<a class="ptr">(1)</a> higher in volume.
+If you intentionally use clipping as a distortion and not for limiting the signal, the effect will need to apply some gain to bring the signal back up to the same amplitude, but if this {{< vale >}}is done, it will usually be a few{{< /vale >}} Loudness Units<footnote>See <a href="https://en.wikipedia.org/wiki/EBU_R_128">EBU R 128 (Wikipedia)</a> if you're curious how loudness is usually defined.
+I'll talk about this more in the mixing and mastering chapter</footnote> higher in volume.
 This is because more harmonics *sounds* louder.
 Mix with care.

 ### Waveshaping